Search

 Note: Individual, named biogas tariffs are always certified, not the supplier itself.

-Through the work of the carrier associations in the board of directors and general meeting, they play a major role in shaping the certification to this day.
-Changes in the label's criteria, for example, must be approved by all the sponsoring associations.
+The Grünes Gas-Label is the only biogas seal of approval that is supported by leading civil society organizations.
+The supporting organizations are here to find.
+Through the work of the sponsoring associations in the board and general meeting, they continue to play a key role in shaping certification to this day.
+Changes to the label criteria, for example, must be approved by all sponsoring associations.
+The Grünes Gas-Label is awarded by Grüner Strom Label e.V., which has been awarding the Grüner Strom-Label for green electricity tariffs since 1998.

 Biogas in general